 Follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast for Healthcare Professionals: FDA advises healthcare providers to visually inspect Hospira Carpuject pre-filled cartridges for overfill mp3(MP3 - 3MB) FDA advises healthcare providers to visually inspect Hospira Carpuject pre-filled cartridges for overfill Dispensing Pharmacists and Health Care Provider Instructions
+FDA Drug Safety Podcast for Healthcare Professionals: FDA advises healthcare providers to visually inspect Hospira Carpuject pre-filled cartridges for overfill mp3(MP3 - 3MB) [ARCHIVED] FDA advises healthcare providers to visually inspect Hospira Carpuject pre-filled cartridges for overfill Dispensing Pharmacists and Health Care Provider Instructions